Skip to main content

 The director works with each designer in their specialty.
 Typical interactions:

-What is major directorial traditions?
+What are major directorial traditions?

 Show answer